jbial/cppn-tf/README.md

 ## Experiments
 * The `--scale` parameter acts as a "zooming" parameter in the image space.
-* The `--z-dim` parameter acts a frequency parameter of generated image features.
+* The `--z-dim` parameter acts a control parameter on the frequency of generated features.
 * Both `--units` and `--layers` control the noise level in the generated images, which makes sense since these parameters adjust the number of weights which dictate the 'representational power' of the neural network.
 Try setting `--layers` or `--units` to 0 and then 64 for yourself.